Institute on Québec Studies

 The “Québec Dimensions: Historical, Geographic and Cultural Explorations” Summer Institute for K–12 Professionals takes places in Montréal and Québec City and provides professional development in English for American-based teachers, curriculum coordinators and administrators of social studies, geography, history and French.
 Both pre-service and in-service educators are welcome to participate.
 This program is tentatively scheduled for the last week of June 2023.

 - North Country K–12 Schools Program

 Dr. Christopher Kirkey, institute director, and Ms. Amy Sotherden, assistant director with focus on K–12 programs, are delighted to offer presentations and professional development workshops on a variety of Québec and Canadian topics for both teacher and student audiences.
 School districts in northern New York state are invited to contact us to secure an appointment for us to work with your school.
 An assortment of presentation and training topics are available for discussion.

-The center provides timely and informative classroom materials, for use by teachers and students alike.
-We look forward to working with North Country schools, superintendents, principals, teachers and students on Québec focused K–12 curriculum instruction, delivery and materials.
+The Institute on Québec Studies provides timely and informative classroom materials, for use by teachers and students alike.
+We look forward to working with north country schools, superintendents, principals, teachers and students on Québec focused K–12 curriculum instruction, delivery and materials.
 We welcome the opportunity to bring Québec topics to your classroom!

 Partnership with North Country Teacher Resource Center